Gambinoo3005/bryan-jacinto-writing-portfolio/src/content/blogs/lean-local-seo-handbook.md

 Keep paragraphs short.
 Make headlines clear.
 Put your calls-to-action where people can actually see them without hunting.

-## Technical Stuff That Just Makes Sense
+## Technical stuff that just makes sense

 Your site needs to be fast, stable, and work perfectly on phones.
 This isn't optional anymore, it's just table stakes.